splunk/splunk-gcp-functions/README.md

 Make sure you have installed git on the host running the example scripts (GCP's Cloud Shell already has this installed).

 You will need a Splunk instance that has a public facing URL for HEC.
+To get up and running with Splunk, visit here https://www.splunk.com/en_us/software/splunk-cloud.html and set up a Splunk Cloud Instance.

+(HEC can be configured using the instructions here - https://docs.splunk.com/Documentation/SplunkCloud/8.0.1/Data/UsetheHTTPEventCollector)

 ## Troubleshooting